GutlordMin/devops-webapp-project/README.md

 - CI/CD pipeline using GitHub Actions.
 - Dockerized application for consistent deployment.
 - Locally hosted using Docker Compose.
+- **New**: Final Assessment page with an overview of our Software Engineering project.

 ## Project Structure